 This testimony recounts a pushback from Bulgaria, to Incesirt, Turkey.
 This is the respondent’s second pushback, the first he was subjected to was from Greece.

-The respondent started his journey from crossing via Dereköy, Turkey, into Bulgaria at approximately 8pm on 23/05/2022.
-The terrain was all forest, with a wire fence 5 metres high, with barbed wire from the top to the bottom.
-There was an unpaved road on the Bulgarian side, and then after it there was a big forest.
+The respondent started his journey from crossing via Dereköy, Turkey, into Bulgaria at approximately 8 p.m. on 23/05/2022.
+According to the respondent, the terrain was all forest, with a wire fence five metres high, with barbed wire from the top to the bottom, and there was an unpaved road on the Bulgarian side, and then after it there was a big forest.
 The respondent did not see any cameras or other surveillance equipment near the border.

 After the respondent crossed, he hid between trees for a few minutes until it got dark, then he continued walking.
-He was aiming for Burgas, and then ultimately Sofia.
-He walked for 6 hours, crossing approximately 12 kilometres continuously.
-He crossed his and mountains on the way, until he saw some light of houses after the 12km, which was close to where he was apprehended.
-He was apprehended on 24/05/2022, at approximately 3am.
+He reportedly walked for six hours, crossing approximately 12 kilometres of land continuously.
+He crossed hills and mountains on the way, until he saw some light of houses after the 12km, which was close to where he was apprehended.
+He was apprehended in a forest on 24/05/2022, at approximately 3 a.m.
 He was still in the forest and it was dark when he was apprehended.
 The respondent identified that this location was not far from Malko Tarnovo.

 Image 2: German Shepherd

-These men were also armed, “they had a machine gun, a pistol, and a black plastic baton over their waist in the holster”, explained the respondent.
-These men had arrived via foot, but later the respondent saw they had left their car on an unpaved road near to where they caught him – approx 700 metres.
-The men used a flash light, but the dog was the first who caught him, and then the men caught him.
+These men were also reportedly armed, “they had a machine gun, a pistol, and a black plastic baton over their waist in the holster”.
+These men had arrived via foot, but later the respondent saw that they had left their car on an unpaved road near to where they caught him – approx 700 metres.

 Meanwhile, uniformed men were talking in Bulgarian and they were laughing.
 “I didn’t understand anything, but I was begging them please please stop the dog”.
 After a few minutes, a man referred to as “officer” by the respondent approached him and held back the dog.

-The man forced him to remove the respondent’s sweater he was wearing, as well as his trousers and his trainers, leaving him in his underwear.
-They put his belongings into a plastic bag.
+Reportedly, the man forced the respondent to remove the sweater he was wearing, as well as his trousers and his trainers, leaving him in his underwear, and put his belongings into a plastic bag.
 The men spoke to the respondent in a few English words, asking where he was from, but spoke to each other in Bulgarian.
 The respondent was returned his clothes, but not his other belongings, including his shoes.